Athletic & Outdoor Industry

 • Have a guaranteed spot in each course we offer so you never have to put off your plans because a CCJ Online course is too full.

-What can I do with a Bachelor's degree or minor in Criminology and Criminal Justice?
+What can I do with a Bachelor's degree in Criminology and Criminal Justice?

 Our criminology and criminal justice degree foster skills that are sought after in the field and that drive hiring and promotion decisions.